Data Protection Policy

 10.3.5 not store personal data on local drives or on personal devices that are used for work purposes.

-10.4 The College’s Data Protection Officer should be contacted if one is concerned or suspects that one of the following has taken place (or is taking place or likely to take place):
+10.4 The College’s Data Protection Officer should be contacted if a member of staff is concerned or suspects that one of the following has taken place (or is taking place or likely to take place):

 10.4.1 processing of personal data without a lawful basis for its processing or, in the case of sensitive personal data, without also one of the conditions in paragraph 5.2.2 above being met;